anarchitect/property-buddy/README.md

 # Property Buddy

 ## Introduction
-This project contains an AI Assistant who can seemlessly manage property matters for both apartment/units/townhouse tenants and property managers.
+This project contains an AI Assistant who can seamlessly manage property matters for both apartment/units/townhouse tenants and property managers.
 It can answer you:
 - Payment inquiries.
 - Request maintenance about property from preferred list of service providers, and ask its status, all without waiting for property manager.
 Super efficient!
 - Tenants can chat with property buddy with language other than English.
 And your maintenance request will be created in English, so that service providers can understand it.